 Treatment of weed grasses

 Undesirable weed grasses can appear in a lawn.
 They will be obvious as they will appear to be different to the rest of the grass sward.
-Grasses such as Poa Annua (Annual Meadow Grass) are endemic in the northern hemisphere; if you notice seed heads forming from pale 'stalky' plants then these are likely to be Poa Annua.
+Grasses such as Annual Meadow Grass (AMG or Poa annua) are endemic in the northern hemisphere; if you notice seed heads forming from pale 'stalky' plants then these are likely to be Annual Meadow Grass.
 If required these can be removed by cutting the plant out and removing the roots.
-Fill in the area with a mix of Rolawn Topdressing and lawn seed as any bare patches are likely to encourage the growth of more Poa plants as it is very common in the UK and the seeds will invade any bare ground.
+Fill in the area with a mix of Rolawn Topdressing and lawn seed as any bare patches are likely to encourage the growth of more AMG plants as it is very common in the UK and the seeds will invade any bare ground.

 The key to preventing weed grasses is a good maintenance regime.
 A vigorous, dense and healthy growing lawn will out compete many of the weed grasses.
 This can be achieved with regular feeding with a quality lawn food, regular mowing with a sharp mower and overseeding any thinner patches if necessary.
-During spring if Poa Annua seed heads are forming it can also help to use a mower which collects the clippings and therefore removes some of the seed heads.
+During spring if Annual Meadow Grass seed heads are forming it can also help to use a mower which collects the clippings and therefore removes some of the seed heads.

 Cut back vegetation